dungerdunger/mariecusick/_sitewide/header.md

 My favorite part of my job is getting to meet amazing teens and young adults and helping to elevate their voices through journalism.&nbsp;

 Previously, I was a multimedia reporter for [StateImpact Pennsylvania](https://stateimpact.npr.org/pennsylvania/author/mariecusick/){: target="_blank"}, covering energy and environmental issues for PBS and NPR member stations.
-I got my start in public media in 2011 covering science and technology for WMHT in Albany, New York.
+I got my start in public media in 2011 covering science and technology for public media stations in New York.